IBM/cloudpakforintegration-workshop/docs/exercise-app-connect/README.md

 1.2 Enter the required information and follow the prompts to complete the signup process.

+> **Note**: You can click on any image in the instructions below to zoom in and see more details.
+When you do that just click on your browser's back button to return to the previous state.

 ## Section 2: Create a Salesforce Connected App